Skip to main content

 Memory Architecture

-Configure scoping strategies in MACA.
+Configure scoping strategies and extraction in MACA.